-Smart home hubs are a glimpse to the future, displaying how the interconnectedness of things is making its way to our immediate environment.
-Everything from TV to refrigerators and thermostats can be monitored and altered with the best smart home hubs at the click of a button, or by using a simple voice command.
-If you’re currently shopping for a hub but don’t know what makes the ideal product, we’ve got you covered.
+Smart home hubs serve as bridges that allow us to connect our devices to each other.
+Everything from TV to refrigerators and thermostats can be monitored and controlled with the best smart home hubs at the click of a button or a simple voice command.
+If you’re currently shopping for a hub but don’t know where to begin, we’ve got you covered.
 Here are the best smart home hubs in the market based on price and capabilities.
-Don’t know where to even begin?
-Start by reading our guide to building smart apartment, which walks through choosing smart lights, picking a hub, automating your home, and more.

 While the bulk of hubs often have the general aesthetic appeal of a low-profile brick, the Securifi Almond 3 Smart Home Wi-Fi System is one of the most handsome hubs we’ve seen.
 But this unit is more than a pretty face — the Almond 3 flat-out performs.